WidespreadPandemic/IR_Challenge_2/README.md

 **PLEASE NOTE**

+The order of the images for the incident are: User.png, User2.png, & SSH.png.

 Open the zip on an isolated VM.
 Recommend using 7zip to unpack the zip so you can enter the password provided to you.

 As a best practice, if you plan to execute anything, please take a snapshot beforehand, and restore to that snapshot once you are done analyzing the file(s).